LucianoCirino/MHWI-LedgeLBG/README.md

 <br>

 ## Script Settings
-The below section cover all the different script settings that are available from the GUI.
+The below section covers what all the different gui settings available are and do.

 ### ⚙️ General
 |       Option        | Description |